 One component of social media automation is bots.
-Bots are parts of software—algorithms—that use artificial intelligence to do a variety of things, like gather information and interact with members, customers, and followers.
+Bots are parts of software—algorithms—that use artificial intelligence to do a variety of things, such as gather information and interact with members, customers, and followers.

-Last year, Instagram started to crack down on businesses who offered (for a price, of course) fake follows, likes, and comments on their platform.
-The New York Times published an in-depth article this year about the “black market” of social media bots and fake followers.
+In 2017, Instagram started to crack down on businesses who offered (for a price, of course) fake follows, likes, and comments on their platform.
+The New York Times published an in-depth article in 2018 about the “black market” of social media bots and fake followers.

-Below is a list of things to watch for when it comes to bad bots or those using bots in unsavory, unprofessional, and/or unethical ways:
+Below is a list of things to watch for when it comes to bad bots or those using bots in unprofessional and/or unethical ways:

 - Fake accounts: those who offer you followers for a price, or those who follow you (don’t engage!)